Kakamega Forest National Reserve | Western Kenya | Kakamega County

 Kakamega Forest National Reserve Attractions | Animals | Birds | Snakes | Trees

-Kakamega Forest National Reserve attractions and activities include bird watching, primate tracking, game viewing, walking trips, hiking, fishing on the river, nature walks, and camping.
+Kakamega Forest National Reserve attractions and activities include birdwatching, primate tracking, game viewing, walking and hiking trips, river fishing, nature walks, and camping.

-Kakamega Forest is one of the last remaining ancient rainforests in Kenya – and the birdlife is outstanding!
-Many birders find Kakamega Forest a bird-watcher’s paradise that is productive all year, unusual forest species are often permanent inhabitants and can see at any time.
+Kakamega Forest is one of the last remaining ancient rainforests in Kenya, and its birdlife is outstanding!
+Many birders consider Kakamega Forest a bird-watcher’s paradise, productive year-round.
+Unusual forest species are often permanent inhabitants and can be seen at any time.
 Migratory birds swoop into the forest from November to April.

-The forest supports 80 species on the eastern limit of their range from central and West Africa, examples of this are the spectacular great blue turaco and the colorful blue-headed bee-eater.
-In the reserve more than 367 bird species have been recorded, 36 of which are endemic to the forest and can only be found here.
+The forest supports 80 species at the eastern limit of their range from central and West Africa; examples include the spectacular great blue turaco and the colorful blue-headed bee-eater.
+In the reserve, more than 367 bird species have been recorded, 36 of which are endemic to the forest and found only here.

 Migratory birds come in from November to April.
 Popular Bird species seen on the Kakamega Forest birding tour include Great Blue Turaco, Ross’s Turaco, Crowned Eagle, Black-faced Rufous Warbler, and Chapin’s Flycatcher.